ruixiao85/reveal_slides/README.md

-% Title
-% Name
-% yyyy/mm/dd

-# Introduction
+# About the project

 ---

-This work incorporated my personal preference and removed the need to serve markdown indirectly.
+> 1.0 This work incorporated my personal preference and removed the need to serve markdown indirectly.
+Also relatively convenient and portable.

+> 1.1 Now the repo is serving as a subfolder, which leaves your work directory (markdown and html) cleaner.

 Thanks to [theno](https://github.com/theno/revealjs_template)'s selection of tools and [jgm's pandoc](https://github.com/jgm/pandoc) for converting markdown to html.

 # How to use it in Linux